sebastiancastroobando/Zero-Configuration-Multicasting/testers/A2/README.md

 In addition to creating makefiles, we wrote shell scripts to run the code.
 All the outputs of the runs are sent to log directories corresponding to the tests.

 ## How to run the tests
-Firstly, if you wish to run all the test cases with one command, you may execute the script `./run.sh` which will run both the `lan-isolation` and `lan-relay` tests in the background.
+If you wish to run all the test cases with one command, you may execute the script `./run.sh` which will run both the `lan-isolation` and `lan-relay` tests in the background.
 All the interactions between the apps and sevices in both isolation and relay cases will be logged in `isolation_logs` and `relay_logs` directories respectively in the current directory.
 ```bash
 ./run.sh
 ```

-Secondly, if you wish to run the tests separetely, you may go to the test directory (i.e. `lan-isolation` and `lan-relay`) and run the shell script starting the keyword `demo` (i.e. `demo-part1.sh` and `demo-part2.sh`).
+If you wish to run the tests separetely, you may go to the test directory (i.e. `lan-isolation` and `lan-relay`) and run the shell script starting the keyword `demo` (i.e. `demo-part1.sh` and `demo-part2.sh`).
 For example,

 ```bash
 cd lan-isolation